-This is a unique way to describe that weak-kneed feeling, but you know Enright threw in the diarrhoea because if she only compared grief to sex, we’d all be saying: What?? or Such brave writing to risk a misunderstanding like that! or How daring! and these reactions would be even more distracting.
-As is, it only elicits a WTF followed by an I don’t get it.
+This is a unique way to describe that weak-kneed feeling, but you know Enright had to throw in the diarrhoea because if she only compared grief to sex, we’d all be saying: What?? or Such brave writing to risk a misunderstanding like that! and these reactions would be even more distracting.
+As is, it merely elicits a WTF followed by an I don’t get it.

 On the subject of childbirth, which she likens to “shitting,” Enright throws in some extra oddity to her description of a short gap between siblings: